Table of Contents

 The cost of living in Kansas is much lower than you’d expect it to be

-What attracts most of the people to Kansas is that it’s extremely cheap to live here.
+What attracts most of people to Kansas is that it’s extremely cheap to live here.
 The cost of living in the rural parts of Kansas is 21% lower than the national average, while the median family household earns about $55,000 per year.
 Now you can imagine how cheap it is to live in Kansas.

 But do not mistake that only the rural belt of Kansas is cheap.
 Even big cities like Wichita, Topeka, and Overland City are highly affordable in comparison with cities like San Francisco, Oklahoma City, Houston, or Aurora.
-And that’s the reason why almost here has a fit and happy lifestyle.
+And that’s the reason why almost here have a fit and happy lifestyle.

 Kansas is also a major producer of domestic use and manufacturing needed consumer products and as a result, the items cost less here.
 Lower demand levels also help this situation, especially from a housing standpoint.

 The housing cost is a major factor in deciding the state’s livability.
 And in this case, Kansas is an extremely fortunate location.
 The housing costs are highly impressive here – $1, 37,000, which is much lower than the national median cost of $231,200.
 Kansas ranks 8th in housing cost.